rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 </p>

 ## Face Recognition
+The experiments are divided into face detection and face recognition algorithms.
+Both are started with older techniques (Viola-Jones and HOG in face detection and Eigenfaces, Fisherfaces and LBPH in face recognition).
+After obtaining and comparing the results, Single-Shot Detector and FaceNet are used for the final programme.

 ### first_tests.py
 In this file, face detection and recognition is carried out with the OpenCV and dlib libraries.
 These are the first tests carried out in the work, so the oldest techniques have been used, which are Haar Cascades (Viola-Jones) and HOG for detection and EigenFaces, Fisherfaces and LBP for recognition.